Bazgha19/HerHygiene/README.md

 ## *Welcome to our Women's Health App*

 Our app is designed to help women monitor and learn about menstrual hygiene, as well as provide information on various contraception methods.
-It especially helps wpmen understand about menstrual and reproductive health.
+It especially helps women understand about menstrual and reproductive health.

 With our app, you can: